nodejs/node/doc/contributing/maintaining/maintaining-dependencies.md

 The [sqlite](https://github.com/sqlite/sqlite) dependency is an embedded SQL database engine written in C.

-### swc

-The [@swc/wasm-typescript](https://swc.rs/docs/usage/wasm) dependency is a WebAssembly version of the SWC JavaScript/TypeScript parser.

 ### undici

 The [undici](https://github.com/nodejs/undici) dependency is an HTTP/1.1 client,